pdsuthar10/DevOps_7220/assignment3/part2-sentiment-analysis/backend/README.md

-# Webapp Server for Sentiment Analysis UI
+# Webapp Server for Sentiment Analysis UI - Spring Boot

 This is a backend server built for serving requests to frontend for sentiment analysis.
 The logic layer is handled by a different server based on Flask.